Datience/8-Weeks-SQL-Challenge-/Case Study #4:  Data Bank/Solution(Part 2).md

 # B. Customer Transactions

-### 1.What is the unique count and total amount for each transaction type?
+### 1. What is the unique count and total amount for each transaction type?

 ```sql
 SELECT